shikha-16/Women-in-Technology/Contributing.md

 You'll need a [GitHub account](https://github.com/join)!

+## Contributing to the website

+While contributing to the website, the contributors are expected to follow the below mentioned guidelines:

+1. Please follow the file structure recommended in the official [Reactjs documentation](https://reactjs.org/docs/faq-structure.html).
+2. Try to create separate Javascript files for each React component that you add to the website.
+3. Please make sure you include comments in your code wherever necessary.
+4. **Include only one commit in each of your pull requests.**
+5. Attach screenshots whenever any changes are made to the design, stylesheets, layout etc. of the website.
+6. All PRs to be made in the #website branch only.
+7. Upload a well labeled file in the 'women-in-tech-website' folder if it includes css or react or gatsby.
+Otherwise upload your file in the 'documents' folder if its a figma design or an infographic.

 ## Pull Requests
 If you have something awesome to contribute, this is how you do it.